Stir is a digital media organization dedicated to covering Vancouver’s arts and culture scene through independent journalism.

 Rumble is a co-founder and resident of East Vancouver’s PL1422, a shared theatre production and administrative space.

-Today, the company produces adaptations of outstanding narratives and contemporary plays from the Canadian and world repertoire.
-It encourages community-building through efforts like the Living Room series {mixer/mingler/meetings built around themes of importance to the theatre scene), and The Transmissions podcast.
-It also champions Vancouver’s emerging artists through initiatives like the annual Tremors Festival and a Mentorship Program that spans Directors’ Lab workshops and residencies.
+Today, the company produces new works, adaptations of outstanding narratives and contemporary plays from the Canadian and world repertoire.
+It also champions Vancouver’s emerging artists through initiatives like the annual cabarets and their biannual Tremors Festival.